Fundamentals of Genetics Genetics

 After returning to the results of Mendel's research, scientists tried to determine which molecules in the cell were responsible for heredity.
 In 1910, Thomas Gantt Morgan argued that genes are located on chromosomes, based on the observation of linked inheritance in Drosophila.
 In 1913, his student Alfred Sturtevant used the phenomenon of genetic linkage to show that genes are arranged linearly on a chromosome.

-Discrete inheritance and Mendel's laws
+Features of inheritance Discrete inheritance and Mendel's laws

 At a fundamental level, inheritance in organisms occurs through certain discrete traits that are uniquely determined by genes.
 This property was first discovered by Gregor Mendel, who studied the segregation of hereditary traits using peas as an example.
 In his experiments, where he studied flower color, Mendel noticed that the flowers of each pea were either purple or white - and never observed the presence of an intermediate color.
 This difference, the presence of different variants of the same gene, is called alleles.